-The Division of Special Education has various resources available for parents and we invite you to take advantage of every opportunity offered in helping you become an active partner in your child’s education.
-Training is offered monthly covering several different topics that are related to the needs and services of students with special needs and the many ways parents can support their child both in and out of the classroom.
-In addition to our monthly training sessions, District and community-sponsored events supportive of the students and parents we serve are also some of the valuable resources that parents are encouraged to get involved in.
-You are an important partner in your child’s education and together we can make success happen.
+The Division of Special Education has various resources available for parents.
+We invite you to take advantage of every opportunity to be an active partner in your child’s education.
+Workshops and training are offered throughout the school year covering various topics related to the needs of students with disabilities and the many ways parents can support their child both in and out of the classroom.
+In addition to workshops and training sessions, District and community-sponsored events supportive of the students and parents we serve are also available.
+The District values its partnership with parents in their children’s education.

 The Division of Special Education’s School and Family Support Services (SFSS) unit is committed to working collaboratively with our LAUSD families, students, colleagues and other partners in education to promote each student’s success and well-being as he/she prepares for future endeavors by providing all partners with the ongoing delivery of the most accurate information, resources, assistance, and guidance regarding special education.